KhaoulaZarr/iOS-Test-Recruitment/REFLECTION.md

 - `ListingsScreenUITests` — verifies successful UI states, including the displayed listings, their titles, prices and categories.
 - `ListingsFailureUITests` — verifies the listings screen failure state by simulating a networking failure and checking that the error message and `Retry` button are displayed.
+- `CategoriesFilterUITests` — verifies that the category filter screen is displayed when the filter button is tapped and that selecting a category correctly filters the listings and displays the expected results.

 The UI tests use mock networking controlled through launch arguments and environment values.
 This makes it possible to test success and failure states without depending on the real network.
 ### UI Decisions